 In a medium or large stock pot or soup pot heat a little oil and cook the bacon pieces over medium heat until crisp.

 Remove the bacon and drain it on paper toweling.
+You can do this by placing the cooked bacon pieces on a paper towel-lined plate.
 Save the bacon pieces for the garnish.

 Reserve the bacon cooking fat in the bottom of the pan.
 This fat will add lots of flavor to this soup.

-Cook for 3 to 5 minutes or until softened, scraping any browned pieces from the bottom of the pot with a wooden spoon.
+Cook for 3-4 minutes or until softened, scraping any browned pieces from the bottom of the pot with a wooden spoon.

 Stir in the garlic, oregano, pepper, and salt.